Add File Type Association with Team Foundation Version Control

 File type definitions allow you to customize the way the version control system processes files with specific extensions.
 By defining a file type, you control whether files with a given extension allow multiple users to be able to modify a specific file in parallel.
 The following procedure demonstrates how to add a file type extension association in version control.

 To add a file type association, you must have the Edit server-level information permission set to Allow.
-For more information, see Team Foundation Server Permissions.
+For more information, see Permission reference for Team Foundation Server.

 To add a file type association to version control